Begin College Work at Advanced Levels

 To request credit, official scores must be sent to the Enrollment Center, 145 Pavilion Lane, Youngwood, PA 15697.

 Enrolled students who wish to demonstrate learning that is equivalent to a Westmoreland credit course may request to be examined and have their learning evaluated by a Westmoreland subject matter expert.
 The examination method may be written, oral, skill demonstration or a combination of all three at the discretion of the examining discipline.

 Students may demonstrate mastery of Westmoreland courses and obtain credit by taking examinations except for the following:

 - A course which is a prerequisite for a course previously completed

 Portfolio assessment allows students to present prior learning experiences in portfolio format.
-Credit course be awarded after portfolio evaluation by subject matter experts who have portfolio training.
-Check with division dean to verify availability of portfolio assessment for the course.
+Check with the division dean to verify availability of portfolio assessment for the course.
 A $135 fee is charged for portfolio assessment.
 Portfolio Assessment Approval Form

 Career and Technology Center Courses